pivotal-cf/docs-aws-services/creating.html.md.erb.md

 The current version of the Service Broker for AWS supports the following services:

-  * Amazon RDS for PostgreSQL
-  * Amazon S3
-  * Amazon RDS for MySQL
+  * Amazon Relational Database Service (RDS) for
+      - PostgreSQL
+      - MySQL
+      - MariaDB
+      - SQL Server
+      - Oracle Database
   * Amazon Aurora
-  * Amazon RDS for SQL Server
   * Amazon DynamoDB
-  * Amazon RDS for Oracle Database
+  * Amazon Simple Storage Service (S3)
-  * Amazon RDS for MariaDB
+  * Amazon Simple Queue Service (SQS)
-  * Amazon SQS
+  * Amazon Elastic MapReduce (EMR)

-Developers create and manage service instances of the Service Broker for AWS through the cf CLI or Apps Manager.
+Developers create and manage service instances of the Service Broker for AWS through the Cloud Foundry Command Line Interface (cf CLI) or Apps Manager.

 To perform the following procedures for creating and managing service instances, a developer must be logged in to the PCF deployment via the cf CLI.